-TL;DR: Restaurant waitlist software replaces paper lists with a live digital queue guests can join via QR code, tablet, or phone link.
-The right choice depends on how your restaurant runs.
-For walk-in focused casual dining, WaitQ is built specifically for the front door: QR self check-in, SMS and WhatsApp notifications, and a public display with no hardware required.
+Restaurant waitlist software replaces paper lists with a live digital queue guests can join via QR code, tablet, or phone link.
+For walk-in focused casual dining, WaitQ is built specifically for the front door: QR self check-in, SMS and WhatsApp notifications triggered by your staff, a public display, and unlimited guest entries on every plan.
 For restaurants blending walk-ins with reservations, Waitwhile and TablesReady are stronger fits.

 The best restaurant waitlist software options compared